mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Signoffs/SteeringSystem.md

 - System must be small enough to fit in the area of the vehicle without interfering with the driver or other subsytems

 The simulation requires an input for the steering angle of the vehicle.
-In the Nissan Leaf, the steering is limited to 2 and 2/3 rotations from the center point to each clockwise and counter-clockwise direction.
+In the Nissan Leaf, the steering is limited to 2 and 2/3 total rotations from the clockwise boundary to the counter-clockwise boundary.
-Therefore, the angle measured must be limited to 960 degrees in each direction.
+Therefore, the angle measured must be limited to 960 degrees total.
 Due to the broader impact accuracy constraint, the error of the angle sensed must be within 1% of the true angle to prevent false representation of the steering.